jon077/Napolean/README.md

 Angel is larger, swims across the sound and meets the guitarist under the bridge.

 ### 4.3 - The Coup
-Joins the band, rocks out
+Joins the band, rocks out several songs, culminating with the animals coming to see him.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTEyNjcxOTgwOSwxNjMzODAzMjA1LC00Nj
+eyJoaXN0b3J5IjpbNDcyMzI1NTMxLDE2MzM4MDMyMDUsLTQ2Nj
-YyNjM2OTMsMjA2MjIwNDA0OV19
+I2MzY5MywyMDYyMjA0MDQ5XX0=
 -->